abu14/churn-prediction/README.md

 # Hello there 👋

 This is a project I did trying to solve the age old Churn problem, specific to Telecom.

+What is Churn?

+> In the telecom industry, "**churn**" refers to the rate at which customers stop using a service provider's plans and switch to another company or simply discontinue their service, essentially representing the percentage of customers who leave within a specific period, signifying a loss of subscribers and impacting the company's revenue.

 I've been part of the CVM team tasked with re-engaging churning customers.
-Throughout my time we've had various successes recovering these customers with tailor made offers.
-Churn prediction being the main enabler of these initiatives.
+Customer inactivity and churn was a constant problem we worked on.
+Throughout my time we've had various successes recovering these churning customers with tailor made offers.
+The churn prediction model being the main enabler of these initiatives.

 # Project Workflow